 This shedding of the leaves is preceded by the glorious fall foliage stage.
 We owe the changing leaf color in fall to a subtraction, not to an addition.
 The tree seals off the leaves from their stems, shutting off their water supply.
 Thus deprived of water, the leaves cease to make chlorophyll.
 It is the chlorophyll that had made the leaves appear green all summer: The chlorophyll was masking other colors in the leaves.
 So, in a sense, the breathtaking fall foliage season is the result of an unmasking, in which the leaves' true colors are revealed.

-"Broadleaf" is not used only to refer to trees and shrubs.
+"Broadleaf" isn't reserved solely for trees and shrubs.
 The term is also often applied to common lawn weeds fitting that description, to separate them from other weeds for purposes of controlling them through the use of herbicidal sprays.
 Many beginners fail to realize that how you battle a weed in your lawn very much depends on whether it is broad-leaved or not.

 Another group of weeds, the so-called "grassy" weeds, have blade-like leaves and are also frequently found in lawns.
 Because such weeds are botanically similar to the "good" grass (the lawn grass that you wish to keep), you must use special herbicides on them.
 Otherwise, you would kill your lawn grass in the process.